 Tip 3: Install A System Inhibitor With Your Boiler

 An inhibitor is a special solution that prevents corrosion of the boiler and is attached to the central heating system.
-It actively reduces the accumulation of dirt and sludge inside the boilers increasing their lifespan.
+It actively reduces the accumulation of dirt and sludge inside the boilers increasing their average lifespan.

 At the same time, you must know that the anatomy of the heating system is designed in a way that it comprises different metals that have the potential to break and clog the components over time.
 An inhibitor prevents this from happening by forming a protective layer.

 It is fairly simple to install an inhibitor in the central heating system on your own by reading the manufacturer guide, however, being on the safe side, hire a professional for the job so that nothing goes wrong.

 In case of a leak that you may not be able to identify, everything can go haywire.
 Hence, it is better to rely on a professional.